Rickcau/GenAI-Tax-Doc-Notice-Parsing/readme.md

 A comprehensive Azure-based solution for automating the receipt, processing, and routing of tax documents using Logic Apps Standard, Azure AI Content Understanding, and Microsoft 365 integration.

 # IMPORTANT NOTE #
-I have not started build any logic apps for this yet.
+I have not started build to any logic apps for this yet.
+For now we have to get the basic document processing logic finished (the ahrd stuff).

 ## 🎯 Solution Overview